Waziup/learning-center-content/content/en/resources/Sensor_Oxygen/guides.md

 ![SEN0237](img/SEN0237.jpg)

 Module interface:
-1. VCC: Connect to the positive pole of the power supply (voltage is 5V)
+1. VCC(+): Connect to the positive pole of the power supply (voltage is 5V)
-2. GND: Connect to the negative pole of the power supply
+2. GND(-): Connect to the negative pole of the power supply
-3. A: Connect to any Arduino Analog pin(A1)
+3. OUT(A): Connect to any Arduino Analog pin(A1)

 # Sensor Calibration